asuh/forage/README.md

 ### Build commands

-* `yarn dev` — Compile assets when file changes are made, start Browsersync session
 * `yarn build` — Compile and optimize the files in your assets directory
+* `yarn dev` — Compile assets when file changes are made using Vite's hot module reload

 ## IndieWeb